 Contact your council to apply for a TEN or visit this page to apply online.
 You must apply at least 10 clear working days before your event and there is a fee of £21.

-You must keep your TEN in a safe place where the event is held and display a copy of the notice where it can be easily seen.
+It is your responsibility to keep your TEN in a safe place where the event is held and display a copy of the notice where it can be easily seen.

 You can get up to 5 TENs a year.
 If you already have a personal licence to sell alcohol, you can be given up to 50 TENs a year.
 A single premises can have up to 15 TENs applied for in one year, as long as the total length of the events is not more than 21 days.